The world's smartest people analytics tool

 The first page shows a list of adjectives.
 Candidates are asked to select the words that best describe them.
 On the second page, they are presented with another list of adjectives and asked to select ones that best describe what it takes to be successful in their current position.
 On average, it takes 8-10 minutes to complete the Culture Index Survey.

-Employers use the Culture Index Survey in the interviewing process for new candidates.
+Employers use the Culture Index Survey in the interviewing process to assess new candidates.
 Candidates who take the test will see a screen showing brief instructions and information about the test.
 They'll also see the job description for the role they're applying for.
 Then, it asks for their first and last name, email address, and birthday (month and day, without the year).

 A Culture Index Survey is a psychometric test, meaning it measures psychological attributes, not cognitive abilities.
 The survey instructions even state that it does not measure intelligence.